aliraza315508/basic-microservices-setup/README.md

-This project contains a collection of fundamental Java programs created to strengthen core programming concepts.
-It focuses on logic building, control flow, object-oriented principles, and problem-solving techniques.
+This project contains a basic microservices set up

 The purpose of this project is to practice and reinforce Java fundamentals before moving into advanced topics like Spring Boot and microservices.